 2. Look for dead roots that are dried out or soggy and brown.
-When you spot a root you believe is dead, hold it and gently tug on it.
+When you spot a root you believe is dead, hold it and gently tug it.
 If the outer skin of the root slips off to reveal a brown root or stringy thread root, it is dead.

-3. Cut dead roots from the orchid plant with a sterilized blade, removing them completely.
+3. Cut dead roots from the orchid with a sterilized blade, removing them completely.
 These roots may have been under or overwatered, or they may just be old.
-Leave healthy roots that are plump and green to white in color.
+Leave the healthy roots that are plump and green to white in color.